Scholars on Site

 Applicants are strongly encouraged to work on their proposals in consultation with the Humanities Grant Development Office (HGDO).
 HGDO will help the team members develop individual work schedules and overall timelines for completing the application, offer preliminary reviews in advance of the application deadline, and provide information on potential external funding sources.
 Applicants wishing to take advantage of this service should email email@example.com or phone 785-864-7833.

-REQUIREMENTS Applicants must submit all application materials via the Hall Center's Competition Portal.
+Applicants must submit all application materials via the Hall Center's Competition Portal.
 One KU team member will be the primary applicant and is responsible for submitting the application in his/her name.
-Successful applicants will be notified in April.
-The award period will be July 1, 2018 through May 31, 2019.
-Award winners must submit their final reports on the project to the Hall Center Associate Director by 5 p.m. on July 1st following the end of the funding period.
+Successful applicants will be notified in February.
+The award period will be February 1, 2019 through January 31st, 2020.
+Award winners must submit their final reports on the project to the Hall Center Associate Director by 5 p.m. on March 1st following the end of the funding period.
 The report must describe the outcomes of the efforts, and, if a component of a larger project, the current stage of the overall project and plans for continuing the project beyond the funding period, including any external funding plans.

 1. Create an account or log in to an existing account.